FaceResearch/FaceResearch.github.io/index.md

-## Welcome to Face Research @ UWE Bristol
+## Participate in online experiments!

-Participate in online experiments!
+We are currently looking for participants for several undergrad dissertation projects:

-### Current undergrad dissertation projects
+### Impression formation and trust

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for